 Enhancing Business Continuity with the Digital Operational Resilience Act

-Understanding the DORA Act and How it’s Enforced.
+Understanding the DORA Act and How it’s Enforced

-The Digital Operational Resilience Act emerges in response to the growing dependency of financial entities on information and communication technologies (ICT).
+DORA emerges in response to the growing dependency of financial entities on information and communication technologies (ICT).
 DORA aims to standardize the digital operational resilience framework across all EU member states, ensuring that financial institutions can withstand, respond to, and recover from ICT-related disruptions and threats.

 At its core, DORA focuses on several key areas: